Understanding the Stages of Menopause: A Comprehensive Guide

 The Postmenopause Experience

 Once a woman has gone through menopause, the symptoms go away.
 Ovulation doesn’t happen.
 When eggs are no longer being released, the production of estrogen and progesterone decreases significantly.
 This continues from the end of menopause through the remainder of a woman’s life.
-Here are some of the signs that a woman has entered into the postmenopause stage:
+Here are some of the signs that a woman has entered into this stage:

 • No more night sweats